SAP-samples/ui5-typescript-helloworld/step-by-step.md

     - name: themelib_sap_fiori_3
 ```

-One difference to the other yaml file is the removed middleware configuration (live reload does not make sense for an optimized build), the other one is the additional "resources" section, which tells the UI5 tools to serve from the `dist` directory.
+One difference to the other yaml file is the removed the `builder` and the `middleware` configuration sections as they are not needed anymore and the other one is the addition of the `resources` section which tells the UI5 Tooling to serve from the `dist` directory.

 To run the build result from `dist`, `ui5 serve` can then be executed as before, but additionally using this new configuration file:

 ```sh
 npx ui5 serve -o index.html --config ui5-dist.yaml
 ```

 ### 10. Add Scripts for Building/Running/Checking to `package.json`